mmgul562/HTTP-server/README.md

   - Password reset via email link

 ---
-#### Note: For email functionality, the app uses the SMTP server credentials provided in the `.env` file.
+#### Note: For emailing functionality, the app uses the SMTP server credentials provided in the `.env` file.
 In production environments, you'd probably want to use a dedicated mail API service.

 ## Available Routes